Two people fall critically ill near UK nerve poisoning town - AFP

 Police 'containing any risk'

-One of the areas cordoned off was Amesbury Baptist Church, where the pair had attended a party on Saturday.
+One of the areas cordoned off was Amesbury Baptist Church, which held a party that the two attended on Saturday.

 "We understand this may well be the last event this couple went to in public," church secretary Roy Collins told reporters.

-"We are all quite puzzled and shocked -- naturally the connection with Salisbury and recent events there mean there is a heightened public interest," he said.
+"We are all quite puzzled and shocked -- naturally the connection with Salisbury and recent events there mean there is a heightened public interest," he said, indicating the pair were "not church members or regulars".

+"We are praying for the couple, one of our members knows them and clearly there are concerns for them and any others in the community."

 Collins said around 200 people had attended the event but "nobody else has suffered any ill effects".

-Skripal, 67, and his 33-year-old daughter Yulia, who was visiting from Moscow, collapsed on March 4 in Salisbury and were treated for an extended period of time before being released from hospital.
+Skripal, 67, and his 33-year-old daughter Yulia, who was visiting from Moscow, collapsed on March 4 in Salisbury.

+They were treated for an extended period of time before being released from Salisbury hospital.

 A police officer who came to their aid, Nick Bailey, was also taken to hospital.